definancy/java-definancy-sdk/docs/VaultPaymentApi.md

     VaultPaymentApi apiInstance = new VaultPaymentApi(apiClient);
     String vaultId = "vaultId_example"; // String | Unique identifier for a vault container that manages payment acceptance, documents, and contract subscriptions.
 Used across all vault-related operations including payment processing, document management, and configuration updates.
-    List<ContractAmount> contractAmount = Arrays.asList(); // List<ContractAmount> | List of contract-amount pairs for which to generate payment estimates.
+    List<ContractAmountFormat> contractAmountFormat = Arrays.asList(); // List<ContractAmountFormat> | List of contract-amount pairs for which to generate payment estimates.
 Must contain at least one contract-amount pair.
 Each contract must be subscribed to the vault.
 The amounts should represent the desired payment values in the contract's native units. try {
-      PaymentEstimate result = apiInstance.vaultGetPaymentEstimate(vaultId, contractAmount);
+      PaymentEstimate result = apiInstance.vaultGetPaymentEstimate(vaultId, contractAmountFormat);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling VaultPaymentApi#vaultGetPaymentEstimate");